jonchretien/dev-lists/README.md

 # Dev Lists
-A list of resources I used to keep up to date on the web industry.
+A list of resources I use to keep up to date on the web industry.

 ## Blogs (dev + design)